-See a well-balanced and cogent article in SEED Magazine about the “METI imbroglio”... or whether we should allow a few fervent believers shout into the cosmos on all our behalf, based upon a narrow range of highly dubious assumptions.
+See a well-balanced and cogent article in SEED Magazine: "Who Speaks for the Earth?" by David Grinspoon about the “METI imbroglio”... or whether we should allow a few fervent believers shout into the cosmos on all our behalf, based upon a narrow range of highly dubious assumptions.
 The fairminded essay cites yours truly, among others.

-I’m also briefly interviewed about SETI at the Science and Reigion Today site.
+I’m also briefly interviewed about SETI at the Science and Religion Today site.

 For those of you teaching or taking courses on “contemporary issues”...
 See - hot off the presses -